k-j-oliver/k-j-oliver.github.io/index.md

 # Projects

 ## Stormlight Archive Scraper
 This scraper collects biographical data from each character entry in this fan-made wikia page: [Stormlight Archive Wikia](http://stormlightarchive.wikia.com/wiki/Category:Characters).
-The data is entered into multiple MySQL tables; first as single entity tables, then with another script, relationship tables between biographical data.
+The data is entered into multiple MySQL tables; first as single entity tables, then with another script, the relationship tables are built.
+For this project, I used the relationship tables for the queries.
+Examples follow to demonstrate.
-For instance, the "gender" table holds each of the possible genders.
-This was the initial scrape and table build.
-Examples of Gender and Name tables below.
+The `gender` and `name` tables hold all genders inputted by participants:
 ```
 +-----------+----------------+
 | gender_id | gender         |